getsetbro/blog/_posts/2017-03-30-zero-to-website-on-node-in-azure.md

 - Create a folder named 'dev' in your Documents folder.
 - Open your command-line tool to the 'dev' folder.
 - Type `npm init` to initialize by making a 'package.json' file.
 Press ENTER through all the prompts to select the defaults.
 - Add Hapi by entering `npm install --save Hapi`.
 The '--save' (or '-S') adds it to the 'package.json' file as a dependency for this app.
 This will tell cloud service what packages are needed to build this project.
-Cempetitors to Hapi are Express, Koa, Lazo, Restify - I am keeping a list [here](https://github.com/getsetbro/csv-files/blob/master/node-tools.csv)

 ## Create the app

 ### Hapi

+Competitors to Hapi are Express, Koa, Lazo, Restify - I am keeping a list [here](https://github.com/getsetbro/csv-files/blob/master/node-tools.csv)

 - Create a 'index.js' file in the 'dev' folder.
 This can also be 'server.js' or 'app.js'.
 - Copy and paste into 'index.js' the first example from [https://hapijs.com/](https://hapijs.com/)